from £108 /night help

 |Furniture||Single beds (2), Double beds (2), Dining seats for 6, Lounge seats for 6|

-Even though this is an open plan cottage property, there is a stable door between the spacious main living area and kitchen/dining area and all the upstairs rooms have traditional lockable doors.
+Even though this is an open plan cottage property, there is a traditional stable type door between the spacious main living area and kitchen/dining area and all the upstairs rooms have traditional doors.

 The cottage has its own patio with BBQ table chairs and sun umbrella for enjoying the breathtaking views whilst eating outside or enjoying the sunset and warm evening light.

 The Lifeboat Station can be seen from the patio and you can enjoy watching the Moelfre Lifeboat Team practice under the scrutiny of Dick Evans's Statue, the famous local Coxswain who was awarded three bravery medals in his lifetime as skipper of the Moelfre crew.

 Each cottage has private parking at the end of the row.

 We have a safe key to enable you to arrive at you leisure.
 There is a detailed rental pack on arrival, and if you require an English, Welsh, German or French speaking family member on hand on arrival, we can arrange this for you.
 The front patio and rear walled patio are private to Charter Cottage, and the two fields in front of the cottage leading to the beach are privately owned by our family with no access unless you are given permission.

 North Wales is extraordinarily beautiful with both sea and mountains.
 Anglesey is less than half an hour away from two historic towns castle towns of Conwy and Caernarfon both have Marinas and sailing facilities are available all along the coast of North Wales.

 Just beyond Conwy is the beautiful Victorian town of Llandudno which has one of the most beautiful promenades and traditional pier.
 Llandudno nestles at the bottom of the Orme and copper mine, and houses a Ski Slope, Tobbogan Run and Cable Car.